xiao-mantou/GamingTweaks/OS (general)/Readme.md

 ## Operating System (general tweaking advice)
+* Switch unneeded services (services.msc) from automatic to manual start.
+This lowers CPU/Ram usage and migrates possible attack scenarios e.g. it prevents NetBios attacks (if that service was disabled).
+Keep in mind that some services can't be disabled (depending on the Windows 10 Build) which then require you to disable it via registry.
+* Disable unneeded tasks in Task Scheduler, pretty much as same as above the goal is to reduce CPU/Ram consumption and to possible migrate attack scenarios.
+* Disable unneeded logs in Event Viewer - This is more or less optional, performance wise this doesn't gain anything but it helps your SSD life since Windows writes those events in the background to a file/disk.
 * Do not install any AntiVirus product, if you like to use an AV then stick with [Windows Defender because it's good enough](https://www.tomsguide.com/us/windows-defender,review-2209.html) as proven in 'independent' AV tests.
-* Use only a good NAT Firewall and Sandboxie, sandbox untrusted or unknown stuff.
+* Use only a good NAT Firewall and Sandboxie (paid product), sandbox untrusted or unknown stuff.
 Sandboxie has no performance drops unless you use it 'cracked' or load huge apps into it.
+Windows 10 Build 1903/20H1 will get it's own _free_ but limited sandbox function which would be a free alternative to Sandboxie.
 * Change [Core Parking only in XP, 7 and 8](https://social.technet.microsoft.com/Forums/azure/en-US/76dac4e8-ce8f-4b83-b33d-bbef50ae5d9c/cpu-core-parking-in-windows-7-should-it-be-left-alone-or-should-users-disable-it?forum=w7itproperf) because since Windows 10 the OS itself controls it automatically already.
+* Delete unneeded UWP apps and uninstall the stuff you won't need, this gains some SSD/HDD space, reduces memory/cpu usage (since such apps mostly running in the background or trying to update themeselves).

 ### Windows 7 vs. Windows 10